When discussing toilet training, we have 3 considerations:

 Our society requires us to go to certain places when we need to eliminate something.
 Usually this place is bathroom.
 Bathroom should be a place to put a child’s potty – when we put it in every room, we give the child wrong information that he can iliminate in any room.
 If we want to give a child a right image, we have to bring him to bathroom at regular times.

 A child's readiness is the fundamental key to their success.
-Each child is ready to train in their own time, with the window of readiness being roughly between 18-36 months of age.
+Each child is ready to train in their own time, with the window of readiness being around 18 months.
 So, how do you know if your child is ready?

 ~Language- Your child has to have the language needed to express that they need to use the bathroom.

 This really only needs to be one word.

 ~Staying Dry- Having periods of dryness of about two hours.
 This illustrates developed bladder control.